shakurgabriel/shakurgabriel.github.io/projects/bouncing-box/README.md

 2) Call on the function 20 times/second: This is also already done for us!
 At the bottom of the program you will find the code `setInterval(update, 50);`.
 This special function instructs our `update` function to run every `50` milliseconds, which is 20 times per second!
 Each time the function is called the `position` variable will change and will be printed to the console.

-**Run the program and open up the console in the new chrome tab.
-See how the position changes?**
+**Run the program and open up the console in the new chrome tab (right click and choose inspect, then select the "console" tab).
+See how the value of position changes?**

 **QUESTION 1: If this code happens every 50 milliseconds, what will the value of position be after 200 milliseconds?**